A list of study materials to get your private pilot license with ease.

 What issues may you face without reading this book?

 A seasonal private pilot who flies once in a while and selects the best weather for flying may not need this book.
-However, a pilot that flies regularly or is a private pilot building hours to become a commercial pilot undoubtedly needs this book.
+However, a pilot who flies regularly or is a private pilot building hours to become a commercial pilot undoubtedly needs this book.

 Not knowing the weather and wildly predicting the weather can be fatal for you and your passengers.